Do Go On - 407 - The Real Pocahontas

 Sorry for singing.

-A plantation, that's always good.
-Always from American history.
-Yeah, love that.
+A plantation, that's always good for American history.

 Rolf was a pious man and agonized over the potential moral repercussions of marrying a heathen.